 Kids won't be able to tell they're eating zucchini and mushrooms.
 They'll just know the lasagna's good.

 Quiches for kids?
 Of course!
-Reduce some of the quiche's kick with mild sausage and don't add in the red bell pepper, garlic or hot sauce.
+Reduce some of the quiche's kick with mild sausage.

 49. Grilled chicken quesadilla

 For school, the grated cheese can be added at lunch.

 Step away from the tuna sandwich routine and give tuna tacos a try.
 Easy to eat at home or at school.

 51. Baked tortilla chips